bobleesj/electron-microscopy/4D-STEM.md

 1. **Open the detector**

-   - Open the column and go to the Arina detector
+   -  to the Arina detector
    - Press the button (with blue light) for 10 seconds, then it will open

 2. **Remote computer connect**